vllm-project/vllm/CONTRIBUTING.md

-# Contributing to CacheFlow
+# Contributing to vLLM

-Thank you for your interest in contributing to CacheFlow!
+Thank you for your interest in contributing to vLLM!
 Our community is open to everyone and welcomes all kinds of contributions, no matter how small or large.
 There are several ways you can contribute to the project: